Graduate Portrait Daniel Haas EY Stuttgart

 Group work and case studies, because the focus was not only on applying a professional approach to the work, but also on solving real-life problems in an international context.

-- In your opinion, what competences are needed to be successful in Facility Management?
+- In your opinion, what competencies are needed to be successful in Facility Management?

-- Enthusiasm for applying a wide range of management competences
+- Enthusiasm for applying a wide range of management competencies

 - Staying power in areas of work that are not in your line or may not always be fun